Join The French Talk

 “Je m’appelle” literally means “I call myself”.
 It can be used in all situations.
 However, in a formal situation or business like environment, it is recommended to say your full name (first and last name).

-The verb in that sentence, “m’appelle” is the first person conjugation of the verb “s’appeler” ( to be called) at the present tense.
+The verb in that sentence, “m’appelle” is the first person conjugation of the verb “s’appeler” ( to be called) in the present tense.

 You can also use this expression to introduce yourself in French: